-Internal Medicine Clinic - South The primary care doctors at the UAMS Division of General Internal Medicine are exceptionally qualified to meet your medical needs.
-Our doctors are certified by the American Board of Internal Medicine and have been recognized as local, regional and national medical leaders with many honors and awards, including America's [...]
+Internal Medicine Clinic - South Featured Video The primary care doctors at the UAMS Division of General Internal Medicine are exceptionally qualified to meet your medical needs.
+Our doctors are certified by the American Board of Internal Medicine and have been recognized as local, regional and national medical leaders with many [...]

 UAMS Neighborhood Clinic - Rahling Road Located in the Chenal area of West Little Rock, our clinic offers the high quality of services provided by UAMS in the convenience of your neighborhood.
-Our caring and compassionate doctors provide personalized treatment, from annual exams and preventive care to specialists who can help you manage complex [...]
+Our caring and compassionate doctors provide personalized treatment, from annual exams and preventive care to some specialty care to help you [...]

 Regional Family Medical Centers At UAMS, we want to serve Arkansans in all areas of our state.
 Our goal is to help Arkansans receive high quality medical care through local primary care centers.
 Since these clinics are an outreach of UAMS, medical providers in rural areas and smaller cities have access to the state-of-the-art technology [...]

 Stroke Services Stroke is a debilitating disease, which can make individuals reliant on others for their care and daily needs.
 The Neurology Department at UAMS provides some of the best care in Arkansas for individuals who have had a stroke or are at risk of a stroke.
 By working with UAMS doctors who specialize in [...]

 Natural disasters may trigger a condition known as broken heart syndrome, according to a study led by Sadip Pant, M.D., senior medicine resident at UAMS.